MohammadNainy/go-learning/README.md

 Learned how to define custom data types using `struct` and attach methods to them.
 Built a simple Student Manager program that stores, displays, and updates student information using methods with both value and pointer receivers.

+### Stage 7 — Slices of Structs
+Managed a list of `Student` records using slices.
+Implemented functions to add, find, and remove students,
+as well as to calculate maximum and average grades.
+Practiced struct iteration, conditional logic, and slice manipulation in Go.

 ---

 ## ⚙️ Tech Stack